Bet365 financials betting explained

 Again it is not vital for you to have a vast knowledge of the currency exchange rates for you to place a bet.
 A general understanding of trends and how markets frequently move will suffice.
 Again the graph on the screen shows the values of the currency exchange rate at different times, so you can visualise the fluctuations.
 The default page will always be the FTSE page but you can choose between the four markets mentioned above.

-How to place my bet
+How to bet on Bet365 financial markets

 First off you need to have an account with Bet365 before any money can be wagered, as well as money available in your betting account.
 Once you have done all this you need to select from a few options, which I will explain below.